ultrazohm/ultrazohm_sw/docs/source/software/gui/javascope.rst

 """"""""""""""""""""""""""""""""""""

 For better usability and presentations, one might want to customize the slow data variables to be shown in the ``receive_field_x`` section as well as the description and physical units of ``send_field_x`` and ``receive_field_x`` entries in the control tab of the GUI.
 All those can be customized in the ``javascope.h`` file.
-Towards the end of this file you will notice a commented out section that begins with ``/* Visualization Config for GUI */``.
+Towards the end of this file, you will notice a commented-out section that begins with ``/* Visualization Config for GUI */``.
 The text below is parsed by the GUI at startup and configures some text and the slow data to be displayed in the ``receive_field`` section.
 As shown below, one can simply change the text strings to adopt the GUI for the user application.

   ..  _javascope_customcontrol: